API boundary

 Best for: Interactive repository work, code review, and agent sessions managed by OpenAI product UX.

-Open Codex pricing contextUse OpenAI API pricing when building custom systems around Codex-family coding models.
+Open Codex pricing contextUse OpenAI API pricing for programmatic systems built with gpt-5.6-sol, gpt-5.6-terra, or gpt-5.6-luna.

 Best for: Programmatic coding agents, internal tools, and product integrations.